ronnyml/snowplow-wiki/technical-documentation/1a-trackers/scala-tracker/Scala-Tracker.md

 The Snowplow Scala Tracker allows you to track Snowplow events in your Scala apps and servers.

-The tracker should be straightforward to use if you are comfortable with Scala development; any prior experience with Snowplow's [[Python Tracker]], [[JavaScript Tracker]], [[Lua Tracker]], Google Analytics or Mixpanel (which have similar APIs to Snowplow) is helpful but not necessary.
+The tracker should be straightforward to use if you are comfortable with Scala development; any prior experience with Snowplow's [[Python Tracker]], [[JavaScript Tracker]], [[Java Tracker]], Google Analytics or Mixpanel (which have similar APIs to Snowplow) is helpful but not necessary.

 There are three main classes which the Scala Tracker uses: subjects, emitters, and trackers.